Holland & Barrett International Limited and Holland & Barrett Retail Limited (“H&B”).

 In order to ensure that all persons within our supply chain comply with our values and zero tolerance policy on Modern Slavery, H&B has built a framework of measures to assess and monitor our supplier’s conduct in respect to Modern Slavery.
 H&B has taken steps to include specific prohibitions against the use of Modern Slavery in our contracting process:

 H&B Modern Slavery template clauses are being used with all new contracts.
 We expect our suppliers to comply with those prohibitions and hold their own suppliers to the same high standards.
-We have refreshed our supplier on-boarding process (“Doing Great Business Together (“DGBT”)”) and are proactively issuing all H&B raw material suppliers, branded product suppliers, and higher risk, higher value suppliers of indirect goods and services with questionnaires including a declaration asking for confirmation that they are adhering to the Modern Slavery Act and all its provisions.
-We have launched our new Supplier Code of Conduct where we commit publicly to addressing the risks of slavery and human trafficking within our supply chain.
-Our Supplier Code of Conduct is an integral part of our refreshed DGBT process.
+We continue to on-board H&B raw material suppliers, branded product suppliers, and higher risk, higher value suppliers of indirect goods and services using our Supplier onboarding process (“Doing Great Business Together (“DGBT”)”) which includes compliance questionnaires and a declaration asking for confirmation that they are adhering to the Modern Slavery Act and all its provisions.
+Our Supplier Code of Conduct is an integral part of our DGBT process.
 We evaluate and address risks of slavery and human trafficking in the Supplier Code which states, among other standards, that:

 DUE DILIGENCE PROCESS